 Changing Role of the CIO

-The role of the CIO and CTO is changing as more enterprises more towards a "Value Added" role for the Information Technology function.
-Those changes are depicted in the detail job descriptions that have been created for all of the functions with IT -- especially for the CIO and CTO.
+The role of the CIO and CTO is changing as more enterprises move towards a "Value Added" role for the Information Technology function.
+Those changes are depicted in the detailed job descriptions that have been created for all of the functions with IT -- especially for the CIO and CTO.
 The table below depicts several of those changes.

 The job descriptions created by Janco's executive consultants have taken these changes in role into consideration when the job descriptions for the CIO and CTO where updated.
 The Chief Information Officer and Chief Technology Officer job description are both over 4 pages in length.